Slackadays/mini2EQ/README.md

 ## Prerequisite

-You'll need at least Python 3.7 to run mini2EQ.
+You'll need at least Python 3.7 to run mini2EQ locally.

 ## How To Use

+Only read this section if you're using the local Python version of mini2EQ.

 ### 1. Download